 Prior to the Separation, our former parent utilized a centralized approach to cash management and financing its operations.
 Disbursements were made through centralized accounts payable systems, which were operated by our former parent.
 Cash receipts were transferred to centralized accounts, which were also maintained by our former parent.
 As cash was received and disbursed by our former parent, it was accounted for by us through the former parent company investment.
 Certain related party transactions between us and our former parent have been included within the former parent company investment in the combined balance sheets in the historical periods presented.
-All notes to and from our former parent were settled in connection with the Separation.
-The interest income and expense related to the activity with our former parent, which was historically included in our results prior to the Separation, is presented on a net basis in the combined statements of operations and comprehensive income/(loss).
+All notes to and from our former parent, which was historically included in our results prior to the Separation, is presented on a net basis in the combined statements of operations and comprehensive income/(loss).
 Interest income on the activity with our former parent was \$424,000 during the first four months of our fiscal year 2021, prior to the Separation.
 The total effect of the settlement of these related party transactions is reflected as a financing activity in the consolidated and combined statements of cash flows.